Wear-Lab/MuHASS/README.md

 # Running the project for the first time
 1. Install all dependencies - `npm install`
-2. Generate prisma files - `npm generate`
+2. Generate prisma files - `npm run generate`
 3. Create a `.env` file at the root of the project and add all secrets necessary.
 This should be available somewhere private and secure to the team.

 # Setting IP Address for Bluetooth connection